yani/ShortPATH/README.md

 Create environment-wide shortcuts to run commands directly within the context of a chosen directory.
 Uses the PATH environment variable to add pipe commands that act as shortcuts to a directory of choice.

 The executable is portable and requires no administrative privileges.
-Shortcuts however are stored within AppData to make them persistent.
+Shortcuts however are stored within the AppData directory to make them persistent.